Observation & Research Assignments in Scotland

-Gain Experience and Travel with an Internship in Scotland
+Gain Experience and Travel with an Observation & Research Assignment in Scotland

 Adelante’s Observation & Research in Scotland aims to match serious students with academic observational and research assignments in a variety of different sectors.
 All program assignments are full-time hours, 5 days a week.
 Weekends are free for candidates to travel and explore the beauty of Scotland.

 6 Week Summer Programs are currently available in the fields of:

 - Agricultural Business (1 spot)

 - Ecology and Conservation (2 spots)

 - Royal Zoological Society of Scotland (2 spots)

 - Psychology (ALL 4 spots taken / PROGRAM FULL FOR 2019) – Currently taking Psychology applications for the 2020 Summer Program.

 - Speech and Hearing Sciences – Speech Pathology (2 spots)

 - Private Veterinary Practice & Surgery (1 spot/ PROGRAM FULL FOR 2019)